RenePadua/RenePadua/README.md

 ### Hi there 👋
-I don't exactly knows how it's work, but I will keeping learning!
+I don't know exactly how works it, but I will keeping learning!